 All our batches are slow cooked and blended with the best ingredients.
 We feel that Chaga is a gateway mushroom to learn about fungi and the ecosystem.
 It is a unique and powerful gift that shouldn't be overharvested.
 We make sure our suppliers are using the most sustainable techniques and we encourage forest regrowth strategies.

-The word Chaga was first mentioned to me years ago by my Uncle Gary in New Hampshire.
+The word Chaga was first mentioned to me years ago by a local from New Hampshire.
 He had heard a rumor it was good for you.
 Gary was into growing oyster mushrooms and shiitakes so it was only natural.
 Sometime in early March, up in the mountains in a remote region of nowhere, we decided to go for it...

 In the Mountains…